makeabilitylab/physcomp/arduino/potentiometers.md

 ### Analog-to-digital converter (ADC)

 The Arduino's microcontroller contains an analog-to-digital converter (ADC), which converts analog voltage signals to computational bits that can be processed by a computer.
 On the Arduino and Leonardo, the ADC is 10 bits.
-So, it converts voltages between 0 and $$V_{cc} (5V) to a $$2^{10}$$ range (0-1023).
+So, it converts voltages between 0 and $$V_{cc}$$ (5V) to a $$0 - 2^{10}$$ range (0-1023).
 Thus, the resolution between readings is 5V / 1024 or 0.0049 volts (4.9 mV).

 Why does this matter?